Four students talking in a seminar

 Students are supported by tutorials with the course director before or during each residence, input from the course director in asynchronous discussions in the online modules, supervision from tutors in relation to each assignment, and supervision from a dissertation supervisor or supervisors.
 The course director is also able to offer support at any time throughout the course by email/phone.

-After taking a broad view of British history and culture in a global context at the first residence (Core course one), the three subsequent residences enable you to choose from a range of subjects, each rooted in one of the core disciplines of literature, history, history of art and material culture, and philosophy.
-You will take two options out of four offered.
+After taking a broad view of British history and culture in a global context at the first residence (Core course one), the three subsequent residences will enable you to choose from a range of options, each rooted in one of the core disciplines of literature, history, history of art and material culture, and philosophy.
+You will take two options out of four offered during each residence.
 Please note that due to timetabling constraints it may not always be possible to allocate you to your first and second choices.

-For Residence two, which is focused on the early modern period, the options offered are likely to include ‘Sacred Monsters: Shakespeare in History’, ‘Tudor Monarchy’, and ‘The Elizabethan Country House’.
+For Residence two, which is focused on the early modern period, the options offered are likely to be ‘Sacred Monsters: Shakespeare in History’, ‘Tudor Monarchy’, ‘The Elizabethan Country House' and ‘Sovereignty and Power in Reformation Britain, 1533-1651’.

 For Residence three, which is focused on the ‘long’ eighteenth century, the options offered are likely to be ‘Green Retreats: Nature and Landscape in Eighteenth-Century Literature’, ‘Overseas Trade and the Rise of Britain as a Superpower’, ‘The Rise of Landscape in British Painting’, and ‘Bentham, Hume and Eighteenth-Century British Philosophy’.

-For Residence four, which is focused on the ‘long’ nineteenth century, the options offered are likely to include ‘Fiction c 1800-1820’, ‘History, Historiography and Medievalism: The Victorians and the Crusades’, and ‘The British Empire and the Country House’.
+For Residence four, which is focused on the ‘long’ nineteenth century, the options offered are likely to include ‘Fiction c 1800-1820’, ‘History, Historiography and Medievalism: The Victorians and the Crusades’, ‘Classical Power: Legacies of Antiquity in British Art, c 1770-1860’, and ‘The British Empire and the Country House’.
 It cannot be guaranteed that any particular option will be offered.

 Each residence will comprise a full timetable of lectures and seminars in the mornings and afternoons.
 In keeping with the Oxford ethos of tutorial instruction, individual tutorials and supervisions will also be an integral part of the course, most notably with regard to the dissertation.
 Individual supervision will be undertaken both face-to-face and by email.
 It is generally expected that the ratio of taught content to self-directed learning will be 1:18.